avinashalapati09/portfolio/README.md

 # Project 6: AirlineSafetyPrediction

 Description: This project aims to assure the audience about airline safety through a 3-minute presentation, blog post, and executive presentation.
-The diliverables of this project were ensured through a Power BI dashboard explaining the data behind multiple incidences.
+The deliverables of this project were ensured through a Power BI dashboard explaining the data behind multiple incidences.
 Furthermore, this project aims to show how the public can be notified.

 Link: https://github.com/avinashalapati09/portfolio/tree/main/airlinesafetydataset